Logo-Diffusion/LoDi-interview-frontend-challenge/README.md

 # Requirements:
 Here's a list of all that needs to be done for this test.
 Be sure to checkout [the backend documentation](https://qstnr.intvw.logodiffusion.com/docs/) before desiging the state structures.
+Be sure to end all backend urls with an appending slash.

 - [ ] Load question data from 'components/questionnaire.js'
 - [ ] Move between the questions with next/previous button